Vasectomy Recovery

 Depending on the kind of work that you do, you should be able to return to work the day after your procedure.
 This is the case for people who predominantly work behind a desk or counter.

-However, if your role involves any kind of heavy lifting, reaching, stretching, or other physical exertion you may want to request to be put on light duties for your first week back at work.
-If this is not possible, you will need to take the week off work (we can provide medical certificates upon request) to recover properly before you return.
+However, if your role involves any kind of heavy lifting, reaching, stretching, or other physical exertion, you may want to request light duties for your first week back at work.
+If this is not possible, you will need to take the week off work (we can provide medical certificates upon request) to recover properly before you return

 return